Aggression and Impulsive Behaviors after a Traumatic Brain Injury

 • Able to transition between and complete tasks independently

-• When impairments interfere with tasks, can use compensatory strategies
+• When impairments interfere with functions, they can use compensatory strategies

-• Able to anticipate consequences to actions, with assistance
+• Able to anticipate the consequences of actions, with assistance

 • Level 10: Purposeful and appropriate